"We are all carrying around repressed

 involved with someone whose primary fear is being smothered/losing self.

-The person with abandonment fears reacts to shows of independence on the
+The person with abandonment fears reacts to shows of independence on the part

-the other makes it safe to come back and plead to be let back in.
+it safe to come back and plead to be let back in.
+And after a short

-And after a short honeymoon period the dance can start all over again.
+honeymoon period the dance can start all over again.

-"Wait a minute!" you are probably saying if you
+"Wait a minute!" you are probably saying

-read my last article in this series (codependent & counterdependent
+if you read my last article in this series (codependent & counterdependent

 behaviors), "you said at the end of your last article, that both the codependent